tjaehnel/pipresentationmanager/README.md

     }

 __font:__
-Font Face of the Text.
+Font Family of the Text.
 Depending on the installed fonts. e.g. Arial, Helvetica, Times, Courier
+To find out which font families are installed, run the _tkfonts.sh_ command from the _scripts_ subdirectory.
+Please note that X has to be running and you have to run the command as user _pi_.

 __size:__
 Font size in pixels